cnsuhao/engine1/docs/Methodology/SubstanceTransportMethodology.md

 ### Process

-The generic substance methodology developed for the %BioGears Engine is used to solve for the mass, concentration, substance volume, and volume fraction in each compartment each time-step.
+The generic substance methodology developed for the engine is used to solve for the mass, concentration, substance volume, and volume fraction in each compartment each time-step.
 The steps used by the transporter to solve a graph using Equation 4 in a given time-step are:

 1. Loop over compartments to populate the *A* matrix (one row per compartment) - this is the same for all substances
 	1. Handle infinite volume (often the environment) by setting intensive property constant